 CDC CARES Act Funding for State and Local Governments Includes at Least $62.1 Million for California.
 Both the State of California and Los Angeles County will receive CDC CARES Act grants.
-The CARES Act calls for these grants to be, at minimum, the same amount provided through 2019 Public Health Emergency Preparedness (PHEP) grants (earlier COVID-19-related grants provided by CPRSAA were 90 percent of the 2019 PHEP grant amounts).
-Including CDC funding from all federal actions thus far, California will receive a total of at least $125.3 million from the CDC for public health infrastructure, broken out as follows:
+The CARES Act calls for these grants to be, at minimum, the same amount provided through 2019 Public Health Emergency Preparedness (PHEP) grants.
+Including CDC funding from initial HHS transfers, CPRSAA, and the CARES Act, California will receive a total of at least $152.8 million from the CDC for public health infrastructure, broken out as follows:

-While additional CDC grants ultimately may become available to state and local governments, details about these grants and guidance for accessing these funds have not been provided yet.
+While additional CDC CARES Act grants ultimately may become available to state and local governments, details about these grants and guidance for accessing these funds have not been provided yet.

 States Can Request Supplies From the Strategic National Stockpile.
 The Strategic National Stockpile is the national supply of pharmaceuticals and medical supplies that can be accessed by state and local governments during public health emergencies when there is a shortfall in local supplies.
-Each state has a specific plan for how to request supplies from the stockpile; in California, health facilities are directed to contact their Medical Health Operational Area Coordinator.
+Each state has a specific plan for how to request supplies from the stockpile; in California, health facilities are directed to contact their Medical Health Operational Area Coordinator or local public health officer.
 The CARES Act adds language to the federal law governing the stockpile to include the following specific examples of stockpile contents: personal protective equipment; ancillary medical supplies; and other supplies that are needed to administer drugs, vaccines and other biological products, medical devices, and diagnostic tests.
 It also provides up to $16 billion through the Public Health and Social Services Emergency Fund (PHSSEF) to sustain the stockpile.
-In the course of responding to the COVID-19 pandemic, California already has made multiple requests for personal protective equipment and other supplies from the Strategic National Stockpile and has begun to receive shipments.
-Nevertheless, the overall supply of personal protective equipment and other medical supplies, such as ventilators, nationwide and in California has not kept pace with the needs of the healthcare workforce and the patient population.
-California just launched a web page where citizens and businesses can sign up to contribute and/or manufacture supplies to support the state’s COVID-19 response.
+In the course of responding to the COVID-19 pandemic, California already has made multiple requests for personal protective equipment (PPE) and other supplies from the Strategic National Stockpile and has received some shipments.
+California also has made efforts to procure its own face masks—both N95 and surgical masks—by contracting directly with manufacturers.
+Large influxes of PPE are expected to arrive in May and June.
+The state is trying to meet the current demand for PPE among the health care workforce and patient population, but also among other sectors as the state begins to reopen.

 Increases Funding for Health Centers.
 Health centers are a major provider of safety net primary care services in California.
 A significant portion of health center funding comprises grants from the federal government.
 This federal grant funding was set to expire in May 2020.
 The CARES Act extends this funding through November 2020.
 The CARES Act also provides an additional $1.32 billion nationwide for health centers for the prevention, detection, and treatment of COVID-19.
-This amount is on top of $100 million in federal funding nationwide that was provided by the FFCRA.
-The federal government has indicated that, of the $100 million from the FFCRA, California health centers will receive nearly $14 million in additional funds.
-If the $1.32 billion in CARES Act funding is allocated among health centers in a similar way to the FFCRA funding, California health centers would receive about $180 million in additional federal funding for services related to COVID-19.
+Of this $1.32 billion, California-based health centers received $193 million in additional funds.
+In addition, FFCRA previously provided $100 million in federal funding nationwide for health centers.
+Of this $100 million, California-based health centers received nearly $14 million in additional funds.

 Funding for Behavioral Health Nationwide Through the Substance Abuse and Mental Health Services Administration (SAMHSA).
 The CARES Act includes $425 million to SAMHSA for mental health and substance use programs to respond to the COVID-19 outbreak, most of which is available as grant funding for states or local entities.
 This funding is allocated as follows:

 $250 Million for the Certified Community Behavioral Health Clinics (CCBHC) Expansion Grant Program.
 CCBHCs are a distinct provider type in the Medicaid program that offer a comprehensive set of mental health and substance use services to beneficiaries with high needs.
 CCBHCs receive an enhanced Medicaid reimbursement rate based on anticipated costs of offering services.
 Currently, eight states operate in the federal CCBHC Demonstration Program.
 In 2016, California received planning grant funding from SAMHSA to prepare for this demonstration program, but was not one of the states ultimately selected.
-Under the CCBHC Expansion Grant Program, CCBHCs or clinics that can obtain CCBHC certification in a short amount of time are eligible to apply for federal grant funding to expand services provided.
-The expansion grant program also is open to states that previously received planning grant funding.
+Under the CCBHC Expansion Grant Program, either the state, individual CCBHCs, or clinics that can obtain CCBHC certification in a short amount of time are eligible to apply for federal grant funding to expand services provided.
+It is our understanding that the state is not planning to pursue this funding opportunity at this time, although individual clinics can still choose to apply.
 However, how many clinics in California can meet the application requirements at this time is unknown.
-The funding provided by the CARES Act also will be used to expand the CCBHC Demonstration Program to two additional states, which have not been determined.

 $100 Million for Behavioral Health Emergency Response Grants.
 The CARES Act includes $100 million available to state or local entities nationwide as noncompetitive emergency grant funding to address emergency mental health or substance use needs, including resources for targeted populations such as youth or homeless individuals.
-What amount of this funding will be allocated to California in unknown at this time.
+Of this amount, $2 million was allocated to California.

 Broadens requirement that private health insurers cover COVID-19 testing, with no cost sharing, to include tests that have requested emergency use approval from the Food and Drug Administration, tests developed by states, and any other tests the U.S. DHHS determines to be appropriate.